MaVdbussche/nozc/docs/Documentation.md

   declared by using the `#` operator as follows : `2#4#5#'c'`.
 Access elements through their ordinal, e.g. : `variableStoringMyTuple.3`.
 "Under the hood", tuples are actually modelled as records whose features are ordered integers.
-This will be apparent in some library functions; in particular, all of those functions operating on records can be applied to tuples.
+This will be apparent in some library functions; in particular, all of those functions operating on records can be applied to tuples.\
+  A two-elements tuple is sometimes called a *pair*.
 - **Lists** : in **NewOz**, lists have a recursive definition.
 The head of a list is an expression of any type; while the tail of a list is an expression evaluated to a list.
 The last element of a list is indicated using the keyword `nil`.
 List can be defined in two ways : `(1::2::5::'c'::nil)`